Before there was jazz or blues or gospel, there was Black folk music, the foundation of American music today.

 Vienna and Folk First share those relationships and grooves, with you.

-Harlem Field Recordings 2018, a CD created from Folk First will soon be available with:
+Harlem Field Recordings, a CD created from Folk First and produced by Keith Johnston is now available!